JatyPruducts/Tests_platform/README.md

 ﻿# main branch

-Create new branch "frontend" and then make pull reques with main branch.
+Create new branch "frontend" and then make pull request with main branch.